MKosh/Titanic-on-ROOT/README.md

 # Titanic-on-ROOT
 ## Analyzing the Titanic dataset with ROOT

 This is a work in progress side project to learn the TMVA framework in ROOT using a dataset that has a lot of resources online.
-Tested on Ubuntu 20.04 running under Windows 10 WSL2.
+Tested on Ubuntu 20.04 running under Windows 10 WSL2 using ROOT 6.22.00.

 ## Known issues